THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 Most cycling kit makers don’t come out and say they make slim or standard kit.
 But, you can find that in my charts and reviews for those I’ve tested.

 I’ve tried to go smaller with standard cut bib shorts and it doesn’t work, or at least hasn’t for me.
 The grippers are too tight around my quads or the straps too short and there’s still extra room in the seat.
-Cycling jerseys can be too tight or loose and the arms and length at the waist to short or long if you order a smaller or larger size to compensate for cut.
+Cycling jerseys can be too tight or loose and the arms and length at the waist to short or long if you order a smaller or larger size to compensate for the cut.